Skip to content

 Yields: Pillow Image.Image objects, one per page.
 The original page width and height in default user space units are available in the info property of these images as page_width and page_height Raises: ValueError: Invalid arguments (e.g. both dpi and width/height) NotInstalledError: If no renderer is available

-Source code in src/paves/image.py
+Source code in src/paves/image/converters.py

 329